-Mark Worsey, Cleansing Coordinator for Whitehorse City Council in Melbourne’s east, has seen firsthand the impact their council has made as they’ve made great they progress towards their carbon neutral goals.
-Within his City Services division, they have transitioned to a green fleet of electric vehicles, machinery and equipment.
+A local Council in Melbourne’s east has seen firsthand the impact their council has made as they’ve made great they progress towards their carbon neutral goals.
+Within the City Services division, they have transitioned to a green fleet of electric vehicles, machinery and equipment.
 Their township cleaners drive electric vehicles.
 But one unexpected challenge they’ve faced has been backlash from some members of their community.

 “We do get a bit of community feedback saying it’s a waste of money.
 They say we should wait until the electric industry is more mature and prices have come down before buying electric vehicles and equipment.”

-But he says most residents and ratepayers can see the long-term environmental and economic benefit of council choosing to buy electric vehicles and equipment over their fossil-fueled counterparts.
+But they say most residents and ratepayers can see the long-term environmental and economic benefit of council choosing to buy electric vehicles and equipment over their fossil-fueled counterparts.

 Strong leadership and strategy are essential for councils seeking to increase trust within their community regarding the net zero emission actions they’re taking.
 Councils need to ensure their constituents and stakeholders are both engaged and informed.
 Creating positive public opinion about net-zero goals is a key part of their governance and leadership role.

 Even though councils will encounter constituents who disagree with their sustainability goals, it’s important to have inclusive communications to allow those members of the public to be engaged in the process on their terms.
 Listening to voices that disagree shows strong leadership.
 It’s important to manage disagreement with transparency.
 It’s an opportunity for councils to engage all on the potential impact of net-zero and global warming effects.